-Forecasting of adverse weather condition, having high impact on the different phases of the flight (e.g., taxing, landing, take off), is an important issue for air traffic safety.
-For this reason, many efforts are spent by aviation research for improving the capability to forecast them on different time range.
-For example, adverse visibility conditions severely affect air traffic operations especially during the landing and take-off phases and thereby reduce the capacity of an airport.
-This leads to the built-up of a wave of delayed flights in case demand exceeds the reduced capacity, which is especially critical at major hubs, such as, for Italy, Linate during peak times.
+Fog forecast and its characterization represent a challenging topic due to the local condition causing this phenomena.
+Moreover, low visibility conditions severely affect air traffic operations especially during the landing and take-off phases and thereby reduce the capacity of an airport.
+This leads to the built-up of a wave of delayed flights in case demand exceeds the reduced capacity, which is especially critical at major hubs, such as, for Italy, Milan Linate during peak times.
 Since these hubs are central nodes in the air traffic network, the effect also spreads causing the event to be of much more than just local importance.
-Indeed the occurrence of low ceilings and/or poor visibility conditions restricting the flow of air traffic into major airport terminals is one of the major causes of traffic delay and of the economic loss associated with such phenomena [1].
-For these reasons, a fast forecasting is crucial to manage the occurrence of these events and to mitigate their impact over the whole airport system.
+Indeed the occurrence of low ceilings and/or poor visibility conditions restricting the flow of air traffic into major airport terminals is one of the major causes of traffic delay and of the economic loss associated with such phenomena [2].
+For these reasons, a fast forecasting tool is crucial to adequately manage the occurrence of these events and to mitigate their impact over the whole airport system.
 Consequently, it is important to deeply understand the process leading to the formation of fog and justifies the efforts made by meteorologists to forecast such events.

-In this paper, we introduce a method for fog nowcasting (short-range forecasting of 1 hour) on Linate Airport in Milan using Data Mining techniques.
-Indeed Data Mining (DM) [2] - also called "Knowledge Discovery in Databases" - refers to the process of extraction or "mining" useful knowledge from large amounts of data.
+In this paper, a method for fog nowcasting (short-range forecasting of 1 hour) on Linate Airport in Milan based on Data Mining techniques is presented.
+Indeed Data Mining (DM) [3] - also called "Knowledge Discovery in Databases" - refers to the process of extraction or "Mining" useful knowledge from large amounts of data.
 DM draws upon ideas, such as sampling, estimation, and hypothesis testing from statistics and search algorithms, modeling techniques, and learning theories from artificial intelligence, pattern recognition, and machine learning.